nexayq/webcam_cursor/README.md

     $ guvcview --device=/dev/video0 --resolution=640x480    # use /dev/video1 for second camera

 Some cameras increase exposure and reduce FPS in low light conditions (dark).
-It is important to disable such features.
+Disabling such features can increase your FPS in low light conditions.

 On Linux you can use **guvcview** and uncheck **Exposure, Auto Priority**